Boyan (Hasidic dynasty): First Boyaner Rebbe

 The founder of the dynasty was Rabbi Yitzchok Friedman (1850-1917), known as the Pachad Yitzchok.
 He was the eldest son of Rabbi Avrohom Yaakov Friedman (1820-1883), the first Sadigura Rebbe, and the grandson of Rabbi Yisroel Friedman of Ruzhyn (1797-1851), founder of the Ruzhiner dynasty.

-Upon the death of his father in 1883, Rabbi Yitzchok and his younger brother Rabbi Yisrael (1852-1907) assumed joint leadership of their father's Hasidim.
+Upon the death of his father in 1883, Rabbi Yitzchok and his younger brother Rabbi Yisrael (1852-1907) assumed joint leadership of their father's court.
 Although they were content with this arrangement, many of the Sadigura Hasidim preferred to have one Rebbe, and in 1887, the brothers agreed to draw lots to determine who would stay in Sadigura and who would move out.
 The lots fell to Rabbi Yisrael to remain as the second Sadigura Rebbe, while Rabbi Yitzchok moved to the neighboring town of Boiany (Boyan) and established his court there, becoming the first Boyaner Rebbe.
 Under this arrangement, Rabbi Yitzchak assumed the mantle of Nasi of kollel Vohlyn in Eretz Israel, and with it the Zechut of lighting the fire in Meron on Lag Baomer – a tradition still upheld by his grandson the present Boyaner Rebbe - as well as the Tiferet Yisrael synagogue in the Old City of Jerusalem.
 Under the leadership of the Pachad Yitzchok, Boyaner Hasidut flourished.
 Boyaner communities were established throughout Eastern Europe – even one as far as Berlin – as well as in Tiberias, Safed, and Jerusalem.